Skip navigation

 1. This document should be read in conjunction with the Research Awards Rule, and the Higher Degree Research Candidature policy and procedures.

-2. Progression indicators track the progress of a candidate, and include:
+2. Progression indicators track the progress of a candidate in the program, and include:

 1. Milestones;